moritzploss/do/README.md

 The `?do` macro consecutively executes functions inside monads.
 The macro takes a start value (a monad), and a list of functions.
 The functions must each take either 0 or 1 argument(s) and must return a monad.
-On execution, the start value is passed to the first function in the provided list, and then piped through consecutive functions using `bind`.
+On execution, the start value is passed to the first function in the provided list, and is then piped through consecutive functions using `bind`.

 ```erlang